wjritchie/recipe-rating-predictions/README.md

 In our data cleaning step, we filled in all empty values.
 So there are no NaN values to fill anymore.

 However, in our dataset, there are ratings of 0, 1, 2, 3, 4, and 5.
-Looking closer at ratings of 0, we see that they are reviews with no score, and therefore should be reclassified.
+Looking closer at ratings of 0, we see that they are reviews with missing scores, and therefore should be reclassified.
 For example, if someone writes a positive review but doesn't leave a rating, it would be included as a 0.
 This will lower our model accuracy, and we should reassign values of 0.

-Mean imputation and median imputation would not necessarily work here, as they would simply change all ratings of 0 to ratings of 5 (because of how skewed our data is).
+Mean imputation and median imputation would not work here, as they would simply change all ratings of 0 to ratings of 5 (because of how skewed our data is).
 So instead I used a predictive model to predict what each rating would be.
 This way, the distribution of ratings remains more similar to what it was before.

 Here are the value counts for rating before imputation: